nus-cs2103-AY2223S1/ip/docs/README.md

 Modifies your task list so that the specified task is removed from the task list.

-### `stats` - Generate statistics
+### `stats [-STATISTIC_TYPE_FLAG]` - Generate statistics

-Generates the breakdown of completed tasks by their task type in a pie chart.
-If there are no completed tasks, no pie chart will be generated.
+Generates statistics for the completed tasks stored in your task list.
+Currently supports two types of data visualisation, pie chart and bar graph.
+See the following sections on how to generate each statistic.

+Note that if no `[-STATISTIC_TYPE_FLAG]` is provided (ie: command `stats` is typed), Bobo will simply generate a pie chart.

 <img src="images/Stats.png" width="400"/>